rspamd/rspamd.com/doc/modules/antivirus.md

 ...
 ~~~

-`mime_parts_filter_regex` matches the content-type detected by Rspamd, or mime part header, or the declared filename of an attachment (the former option also works for the files within an archive). `mime_parts_filter_ext` matches the extension of the declared filename or an archives file list.
+The `mime_parts_filter_regex` option matches the content-type detected by Rspamd, or a mime part header, or the declared filename of an attachment.
+The latter option also works for files within an archive.
+The `mime_parts_filter_ext` option matches the extension of the declared filename or an archive's file list.

-In the default configuration the complete mail will be send to the antivirus system.
-You can change this behavior by setting scan_mime_parts = true; to send all mime parts detected as attachments seperately.
-Set scan_text_mime or scan_image_mime to true if you also want text mimes and images send to the AV scanner.
+By default, the complete email will be sent to the antivirus system.
+This behavior can be changed by setting the `scan_mime_parts`option to true, which will send all detected attachments as separate mime parts.
+The options `scan_text_mime` or `scan_image_mime` can also be set to true if you want text mimes and images sent to the AV scanner.

-By default, given [Redis]({{ site.baseurl }}/doc/configuration/redis.html) is configured globally and `antivirus` is not explicitly disabled in redis configuration, results are cached in Redis according to message checksums.
+By default, if [Redis]({{ site.baseurl }}/doc/configuration/redis.html) is configured globally and the `antivirus` option is not explicitly disabled in the Redis configuration, the results will be cached in Redis according to message checksums.

-Settings should be added to `/etc/rspamd/local.d/antivirus.conf`:
+Settings should be added to `/etc/rspamd/local.d/antivirus.conf` file:

 ~~~ucl
 # local.d/antivirus.conf